-Most of these workflows could in principle also be converted to one of the other multitudes of platforms out there, such as e.g. Pipeline Pilot or Bioclipse, or script based (Python, R), if that is more to your liking.
+Most of these workflows could in principle also be converted to one of the other multitudes of platforms out there, such as e.g. Pipeline Pilot, or other script based languages such as R, if that is more to your liking.

-You will find details in the Blog section, here are some direct links:
+You will find details in the Blog section, here are some direct links (to some older entries):